david-a-campbell/W1_Hit/README.md

 W1_Hit/
 │
 ├── HitGenerator/                # Training pipeline
-│   ├── hit_generator.ipynb      # Jupyter notebook containing model definition and can be run to train the model and run inference
+│   ├── hit_generator.ipynb      # Jupyter notebook containing model definition.
+The main function can be run to train the model
 │   ├── mid_to_velocity.py       # Used to load MIDI files into the training set.
 Each voice in the MIDI is a new sample │   ├── midi_export.py           # For testing inference.
 Generates a MIDI file from the models output data │   ├── Models/                  # The output directory for trained models.